HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

 ![Demonstration of backtracking for the 4-Queens problem.](traversal/backtracking.png)

 The paths we explore are partial but valid solutions that build upon each other.
 In the above example, we traverse the solution space in row order.
 First, we pick a position for a queen in the first row, then second, then third, and finally fourth.
 The example also demonstrates two dead-ends we reach if we place the queen in the first row into the first column.

+A backtracking algorithm implementation will be similar to a depth-first search.
+However, we must keep track of the partial solution (the path), adding to the solution as we explore further and removing from the solution when we return from a dead-end.

 {caption: "Example implementation of backtracking."}
 ```cpp